Vigneshvk22/DonutPriorityQueue/README.md

 * Click try it out.
 * Enter the Client id, required number of donuts and click execute.
 * A success message will be displayed after placing the order.
+* If the customer id is invalid, corresponding error message will be displayed.
 * If the customer who has already made an order,try to place a new order before cancelling a corresponding error message will be displayed.